nikorose87/robotics_labs/Final Project/final_project_req.md

 * Document your progress throughout the project.
 * Regularly test your simulation and address any issues that arise.
 * Consider safety precautions when 3D printing and assembling the robot.
+* The robot is fixed, so make sure you attach the base properly to the ground.
 * The work is by the same groups along the semester.